 Top Southwest Region Schools for a Master's in Consumer Economics

-Master's recipients from the family & consumer economics major at Texas Tech University make $19,377 more than the average college grad in this field when they enter the workforce.
+Master's recipients from the family & consumer economics program at Texas Tech University make $19,377 above the standard college graduate in this field when they enter the workforce.

-Any student who is interested in a master's degree in family & consumer economics needs to check out Arizona State University - Skysong.
-ASU - Skysong is a very large public university located in the city of Scottsdale.
+Any student who is interested in a master's degree in family & consumer economics needs to take a look at Arizona State University - Skysong.
+ASU - Skysong is a very large public university located in the midsize city of Scottsdale.

-Master's graduates who receive their degree from the consumer economics program earn an average of $47,736 in the first couple years of their career.
+Master's graduates who receive their degree from the consumer economics program make about $47,736 for their early career.

-It is difficult to beat New Mexico State University - Main Campus if you wish to pursue a master's degree in family & consumer economics.
-Located in the medium-sized suburb of Las Cruces, NMSU Main Campus is a public university with a large student population.
+It is difficult to beat New Mexico State University - Main Campus if you want to pursue a master's degree in family & consumer economics.
+Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public university with a large student population.

-Soon after graduation, consumer economics master's recipients typically earn an average of $54,079 in their early careers.
+Soon after graduation, consumer economics master's recipients generally make about $54,079 at the beginning of their careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.